-Proposals that meet the LOI requirement and that are submitted by Tuesday, March 10, 2020, 5PM CST will be reviewed by the UCM Grant Review Workgroup, which will include leadership from UChicago Medicine, as well as community representation with the Trauma Care and Violence Prevention Workgroup.
+Proposals that meet the LOI requirement and are submitted by the deadline will be reviewed by the UCM Grant Review Workgroup, which will include leadership from UChicago Medicine, as well as community representation with the Trauma Care and Violence Prevention Workgroup.

 The UCM Grant Review Workgroup adheres to a strict conflict of interest policy and selects potential grantees based on the merits of each proposal.
-Final grantees selected will be announced in April 2020.
-After the grant announcement, site visits will be scheduled for the selected grantees (required).